jgilfn/Masterdinger/README.md

 </br>
 If it is, then it will update the row's points.
 If it is not, then it will create a new row.
 </br>
+Masterdinger also requests the current LoL version for each Region once an hour and saves it in the DB.
 </br>
 You can see the database structure in the /db folder.